stanlee786/DiscordTokenGrabber/README.md

-# v3nom-grabber
+#DiscordTokenGrabber
-Searches through the memory of Discord to find the authentication token
+A Discord token grabber using memoryJS to search trough the memory of Discord to find the users Authentication Discord.